-Until the middle of 2015, animal research in Norway was controlled by the Norwegian Animal Research Authority (NARA, Forsøksdyrutvalget (FDU)).
+Until 1 July 2015, animal research in Norway was controlled by the Norwegian Animal Research Authority (NARA, Forsøksdyrutvalget (FDU)).
 NARA had its own webpages, where among other things 25 decisions of principle were made available to researchers.
 These webpages were closed when the control of animal research was handed over to a department at the Norwegian Food Safety Authority (Mattilsynet).
 The decisions of principle were unfortunately not incorporated in the new website.
 Norecopa has therefore obtained the Authority's permission to publish as many of them as possible here.
-Vi hare not been able to obtain all of them.
-Some of the documents referred to specific applications for animal experiments - these documents have been anonymised.
-The documents are only available in Norwegian.
+We have not been able to obtain all of them.
+Some of the documents referred to specific applications for animal experiments - these documents will be anonymised.
+The documents will only be available in Norwegian.

 - Methods of humane killing of neonatal rodents